BenRussert/scrape-rewards/README.md

 Google Opinion Rewards lets you view your reward history within the Android app, but only as an image and with no way to export to a text format.

-Since images of tabular data are a common annoyance it seemed like it could be interesting to use OCR to exract this data and possibly reuse for something else later.
+Since images of tabular data are a common annoyance it seemed like it could be interesting to use OCR to extract this data and possibly reuse for something else later.

-This script uses tesseract-ocr and python to extract the data from screenshots and format into a csv file.
+This script uses [tesseract-ocr](https://github.com/tesseract-ocr/tesseract) and python to extract the data from screenshots and format into a csv file.

 ------------------------
 ### Note: [tesseract](https://github.com/tesseract-ocr/tesseract) is required in order for this to work.

+Instructions for Debian Linux and Mac below.
 I am not sure if a Windows version of tesseract is available.
-I tried to find it, but was not very successful.
+I briefly tried to find it, but was not very successful.

-The following will install tesseract on Debian Linux distros:
+The following will install tesseract on Debian Linux distros including Raspbian for Raspberry Pi:

  ```
  sudo apt-get install tesseract-ocr